Ant-Ross/Ant-Ross.github.io/ABM.md

 Below you can see a snapshot of the model.
 Wolves are represented by dark circles and sheep by yellow stars.
 ![Model Snapshot](/images/model_photo.jpg)

 The code can be accessed through my repository by clicking [here](https://github.com/Ant-Ross/Programming-for-Social-Sciences/tree/master/Python_exercise/Final_model).
-Just note the quantitity of sheep and wolves you use, if there are way more sheep than wolves the model can take a while stop and in that case you might want to get yourself a cuppa and enjoy the animation (you can always just close the pop up window).
+Just note the quantitity of sheep and wolves you use, if there are way more sheep than wolves the model can take a while to stop and in that case you might want to get yourself a cuppa and enjoy the animation (you can always just close the pop up window).